chridey/hidey_ddseminar/doc/reading_log.md

 1) Are discrete choice models ever used for reinforcement or imitation learning?
 These models are common in NLP but the state space is often modeled using a neural network.

+# 2016-04-22 Hoff et al. 2002

+Hoff et al. describe models for latent space analysis of social networks.
+These social networks are N x N matrices where $x\_{ij}$ represents the relationship between "actors" i and j.